Empowering Smart Cities – Approaches to Action for European Networking (#connectedinEurope)

 The core activities of the #connectedinEurope project are information, qualification and empowerment of German and European municipalities for European networking.
 To this end, the consortium, consisting of adelphi, the German Institute of Urban Affairs (Difu) and the Steinbeis Europa Zentrum, provides municipalities with practical tools and knowledge to build up and consolidate their own networking activities through peer learning and specialist workshops.
 At the same time, the project develops national and European networks on digitisation and urban development and promotes networking between the ministries responsible for urban development and digitisation as well as institutional stakeholders at EU level and established networks and initiatives.

 Steinbeis Europa Zentrum is responsible, among other things, for researching, analysing and passing on knowledge about EU programmes and European funding.
 We will also provide information on the opportunities for the networking of municipalities through the current funded projects on the Smart City Dialog website from summer 2022 onwards.

-The project is funded by the Federal Institute for Research on Building, Urban Affairs and Spatial Development.
+- Funding: Federal Institute for Research on Building, Urban Affairs and Spatial Development